Calgary Flames: Hockey Hall of Fame members

-Twelve former Flames have been elected to the Hall of Fame, six of whom earned their credentials primarily in Calgary.
-Lanny McDonald was the first Flame player inducted, gaining election in 1992.
+Twelve former Flames have been elected to the Hockey Hall of Fame, six of whom earned their credentials primarily in Calgary.
+Lanny McDonald was the first Flames player inducted, gaining election in 1992.
 McDonald recorded 215 goals in 492 games over seven and a half seasons for the Flames, including a team-record 66 goals in 1982–83.
 He was joined in 2000 by a fellow member of the 1989 Stanley Cup championship team, Joe Mullen.
-Mullen spent five seasons with the Flames, recording 388 points and capturing two Lady Byng Trophies.
+Mullen spent five seasons with the Flames, recording 388 points and receiving two Lady Byng Trophies.
 Grant Fuhr, elected in 2003, became the third former Flames player to enter the Hall.
-Fuhr played only one season in Calgary; however, he recorded his 400th career win in a Flames uniform, a victory over the Florida Panthers on October 22, 1999.
-In 2007, Al MacInnis became the fourth former Flame inducted into the Hall, and the third to earn his Hall of Fame credentials primarily as a Flame.
+Fuhr played only one season in Calgary, but recorded his 400th career win in a Flames uniform, a victory over the Florida Panthers on October 22, 1999.
+In 2007, Al MacInnis became the fourth former Flame inducted into the Hall.
 MacInnis was a member of the Flames from 1981 until 1994.
-He is best remembered for his booming slapshot, as well as for winning the Conn Smythe Trophy in 1989 as playoff MVP.
-On November 9, 2009, Brett Hull became the fifth player in Calgary Flames history to be inducted into the Hockey Hall of Fame.
+He won the Conn Smythe Trophy in 1989 as playoff MVP.
+On November 9, 2009, Brett Hull became the fifth player in Calgary Flames history to be inducted.
+He was selected 117th in the 1984 NHL entry draft by the Flames, and began his NHL career playing two seasons (1986–1988) with Calgary.

-Hull was drafted 117th in the 1984 NHL entry draft by the Flames, and began his NHL career playing two seasons (1986–1988) with Calgary.
-On June 28, 2011, it was announced that former Flames forwards Doug Gilmour and Joe Nieuwendyk would become the sixth and seventh members to enter the Hockey Hall of Fame in the players category.
-On June 29, 2015, the Hockey Hall of Fame announced defenceman Phil Housley would be enshrined in the Class of 2015, making him the eighth player in Flames history to gain that honour.
+On June 28, 2011, it was announced that former Flames forwards Doug Gilmour and Joe Nieuwendyk would become the sixth and seventh members to enter the Hockey Hall of Fame.
+On June 29, 2015, defenceman Phil Housley was inducted, making him the eighth player in Flames history to gain that honour.
 Housley played for the Flames on two separate occasions, (1994–1996 and 1998–2001).
-Sergei Makarov was informed on June 27, 2016, that he would be entering the Hockey Hall of Fame as a part of the Class of 2016.
-Makarov becomes the ninth Flames player to receive the honour.
-Makarov was drafted 231st in the 1983 NHL entry draft, and joined the Flames in 1989, where he won the Calder Memorial Trophy as rookie of the year at the age of 31.
-Makarov played for the Flames from 1989 to 1993.
-Martin St. Louis became the tenth player to be inducted into the hall.
-The Hall of Fame announcement occurred on June 26, 2018.
+Sergei Makarov entered as a part of the Class of 2016.
+Makarov was chosen 231st in the 1983 NHL entry draft, and joined the Flames in 1989, where he won the Calder Memorial Trophy as rookie of the year at the age of 31.
+He played for the Flames from 1989 to 1993.
+Martin St. Louis became the tenth player to be inducted into the Hall.
 St. Louis was a part of the Flames organization from 1997 to 2000, splitting his time with the Flames' American Hockey League affiliate Saint John Flames and the main roster.
 On June 24, 2020, Jarome Iginla became the eleventh player inducted into the Hall of Fame.
-Iginla played for the Flames from 1996 to 2013, during his time with the team he won many awards including the Art Ross Trophy, the Lester B. Pearson Award and the Maurice "Rocket" Richard Trophy.
-On June 21, 2023, Mike Vernon became the twelfth player inducted into the Hall of Fame.
+He played for the Flames from 1996 to 2013; during his time with the team he won many awards including the Art Ross Trophy, the Lester B. Pearson Award and the Maurice "Rocket" Richard Trophy.
+In 2023, Mike Vernon became the twelfth player inducted into the Hall of Fame.
 Vernon played for the Flames from 1982 to 1994 and from 2000 to 2002.